controlflow/multivaluedictionaryslim/README.md

 }
 ```

-* enumeration order is preserved when you only add (and possibly removes)
-* implementation is based on .NET Core's Dictionary<,> implementation, may be suboptimal for .NET Framework
+* Hash map implementation is based on the latest .NET Core's `Dictionary<TKey, TValue>` implementation, the code may be suboptimal for .NET Framework targets due to JIT differences.
-* integers rather than pointers are 1) smaller and 2) nicer for GC
-* memory is not fried for removed keys